Investigating and planning for the LGA's future housing needs

 Controls apply to building, altering or using land for units and other forms of housing in the Lismore LGA.
 Chapter 1 is currently being reviewed.

 The LEP 2012 gives individuals in urban and village areas the opportunity to develop secondary dwellings, e.g. small self-contained dwellings.
 Council also has a Section 64 and Section 94 Contributions Discount Policy, waiving development contributions for people building a secondary dwelling who meet the eligibility criteria.

-For information on secondary dwellings in residential areas, refer to the Secondary Dwelling Brochure.
+For general information and FAQS on secondary dwellings, refer to the Secondary Dwellings brochure.

 For a summary of DA requirements, refer to the document Secondary Dwellings – Development Application Requirements.

 For information on when a secondary dwelling is complying development, read our Complying Development Requirements.